criticalmaps/criticalmaps-ios/README.md

 ## Project Setup

-The App uses Apple's `Combine.framework` for operation scheduling.
-The UI-Layer is built with [`The Composable Architecture`](https://github.com/pointfreeco/swift-composable-architecture) and `SwiftUI`.
+The iOS client's logic is built in the [`The Composable Architecture`](https://github.com/pointfreeco/swift-composable-architecture) and the UI is built in SwiftUI.
 Minimum platform requirements are: iOS 16.0

 ### Modularization